ghaida/lolemipsum/readme.md

 I followed this awesome tutorial by Imogen Wentworth to create the bot: http://imogenation.net/building-a-node-js-twitter-bot/

-To use this awesome bot, tweet "gimme [cat, bacon, hipster, space, yoga, swol] text" @lolem_ipsum.
+To use this awesome bot, tweet "[cat, bacon, hipster, space, yoga, swol, taco bell, doge, zelda]" @lolem_ipsum.

 This bot is proudly powered by burritos. :sunglasses: